tomasmcguinness/matter-ios-thread-browser/README.md

 > [!NOTE]
 > This app is entirely local and your credentials are only displayed within the app.

+You can build this app using XCode.
+It's targetted at iOS 18.

 Upon launch, it will display this screen:

 ![image](https://github.com/user-attachments/assets/57ede36b-99d3-4009-a604-0e307165a38e)